-- Reading response post: 1 post, sign up on day one - Tool/ resource response post: 1 post, sign up on day one - Project blog posts: 2 proposal posts (one for each proposal) 1 project launch post - Commenting: At least 6 substantive comments on other student's posts
+- Reading response post: 1 post, sign up on day one - Tool/ resource response post: 1 post, sign up on day one - Show and Tell, find something on your own related to a given week and blog about it: 1 post - Project blog posts: 2 proposal posts (1 print and 1 digital), 1 reflection - Commenting: 12 substantive comments on posts on the course blog.
+At least one comment a week.